camathews/Cryptography/README.md

  The mod_exp.py calculates x^e mod n via modular exponentiation, aka the square and multiply algorithm.

  The program accepts three arguments as input:
- \tx - the base number being raised to a power
- \te - a non-negative integer for the exponent
- \tn - a positive integer modulus
+    x - the base number being raised to a power e - a non-negative integer for the exponent n - a positive integer modulus